zbhavyai/fedora-setup/postgres/Setup.md

          > ALTER USER postgres WITH PASSWORD '<new password>';
          ```

       3. Open the `pg_hba.conf` configuration file.
 In the table wherever the TYPE is `host`, change the METHOD to `md5`.
-Finally the `pg_hba.conf` file would look like this -
+Finally the `/var/lib/pgsql/data/pg_hba.conf` file would look like this -

          ```
          # TYPE  DATABASE        USER            ADDRESS                 METHOD